rtavenar/hdr/content/parts/02/shapelets_cnn.md

 series classification datasets was an efficient way to improve generalization for Convolutional Neural Networks.
-The data augmentation strategies that were investigated in this work are local warping and window slicing and both lead to improvements.
+The data augmentation strategies that were investigated in this work are local warping and window slicing, and they both lead to improvements.

 ## Learning to Mimic a Target Distance